HaoyuanYang-2023/ImagineFSL/README.md

 |ImagineFSL_LoRA|77.6 \| [`coming soon`]() | 87.6 \| [`coming soon`]()|
 |||

+Detailed results of All K-shot settings can be found in [`here`](https://github.com/HaoyuanYang-2023/ImagineFSL/tree/main/results).

 **Note: Due to randomness, the results may slightly differ from those in the paper.
 We recommend evaluating all methods and models across 11 datasets to observe the average performance.**